 Your guide will meet you at the entrance to your accommodation at Ayers Rock Resort.

-As you start your sunrise trek around the 14-kilometre base trail of Uluru you will embrace the culture, geology and environment that is the essence of this amazing monolith.
+As you start your sunrise trek around the 12-kilometre (7.4 miles) base trail of Uluru you will embrace the culture, geology and environment that is the essence of this amazing monolith.

 Along the trail you will witness sunrise, visit waterholes and the rock art sites of the ancients and learn of Uluru’s cultural significance to the Anangu (local Aboriginal) people.
 Take time out to enjoy your outback picnic breakfast as you listen to the variety of desert noises from the surrounding environment.

-On your journey around the base your guide will tell you a number of stories associated with prominent Tjukurpa (Dreaming) stories.
+On your journey around the base your guide will tell you a number of stories associated with prominent Tjukurpa (Creation) stories.
 You will make you way to the entrance of Mutitjulu Waterhole, a semi-permanent watercourse nestled in the contours of Uluru.
-Here you will learn the Creation stories of Liru (poisonous snake) and Kuniya (python).
+Here you will learn the Creation stories of Liru (venomous snake) and Kuniya (python).

 On completion of your journey your guide will then return to your accommodation at Ayers Rock Resort.